-The location of the known frame header is detected by a Preamble Detector library block and the frame synchronization is performed by a MATLAB System block using a FrameSynchronizer System object™.
-The Preamble Detector block uses the known frame header (QPSK-modulated Barker code) to correlate against the received QPSK symbols in order to find the location of the frame header.
-The Frame Synchronizer block uses this location information to align the frame boundaries.
+The frame synchronization is performed by a MATLAB System block using a FrameSynchronizer System object™.
+The block uses the known frame header (QPSK-modulated Barker code) to correlate against the received QPSK symbols in order to find the location of the frame header.
+The block uses this location information to align the frame boundaries.
 It also transforms the variable-size output of the Symbol Synchronizer block into a fixed-size frame, which is necessary for the downstream processing.
 The second output of the block is a Boolean scalar indicating if the first output is a valid frame with the desired header and if so, enables the Data Decoding subsystem to run.

 The Data Decoding enabled subsystem performs phase ambiguity resolution, demodulation and text message decoding.
 The Carrier Synchronizer block may lock to the unmodulated carrier with a phase shift of 0, 90, 180, or 270 degrees, which can cause a phase ambiguity.
 For details of phase ambiguity and its resolution, please refer to Chapter 7.2.2 and 7.7 in [ 1 ].
 The Phase Offset Estimator subsystem determines this phase shift.
 The Phase Ambiguity Correction & Demodulation subsystem rotates the input signal by the estimated phase offset and demodulates the corrected data.
 The payload bits are descrambled, and printed out to the Simulink Diagnostic Viewer at the end of the simulation.